-Assuming the timely satisfaction of various conditions, we currently anticipate that the sale of our Toronto real property, which includes the site of our corporate headquarters and Toronto manufacturing operations, to close by the end of 2018, although further delays in the approval process could move the closing to early 2019.
+In September 2018, the agreement governing the sale of our Toronto real property, which includes our corporate headquarters and Toronto manufacturing operations, was assigned to a new purchaser (unrelated to us and the previous purchaser).
+In connection with such assignment, the agreement was amended to provide for the remaining proceeds of \$122 million Canadian dollars (approximately \$94 million at period-end exchange rates) to be paid in one lump sum cash payment at closing (previously, we were to receive one-half of the purchase price in the form of an interest-free, first-ranking mortgage having a term of two-years from the closing date).
+In addition, although we expect to receive certain additional cash amounts at closing, if consummated, the quantification of such amounts has not yet been finalized.
+Other terms of the agreement remain unchanged.
+The closing of the transaction is currently anticipated to occur no later than the end of the first quarter of 2019.
 However, there can be no assurance that this transaction will be completed when anticipated, or at all.
 Any amounts we receive from the sale of our Toronto real property, if consummated, will be included in non-IFRS free cash flow in the period of receipt, and are expected to more than offset the building improvements and other capitalized costs, as well as transition costs, associated with our relocations and the preparation of our new facilities.
 See "Liquidity - Toronto Real Property and Related Transactions" below for a discussion of our anticipated Toronto property sale and related transactions, and transition and capital costs incurred in connection with the relocation of our Toronto manufacturing operations and the anticipated relocation of our corporate headquarters.